-Services provided by the family bank are similar to banking products found in commercial institutions, however, the primary goal of the family bank isn’t to earn a profit.
-I want a genuine altruistic service that will first eliminate all financial hardships, and then multiply the family generational wealth through ownership and wealth creation so that it can become a self-sustaining philanthropic machine that takes care of the family first, and then society.
+Services provided by the family bank are similar to banking products found in commercial institutions, however, the primary goal of the family bank isn’t to earn a profit for shareholders.
+I want a genuine altruistic service that will first eliminate all financial hardships, then multiply the family’s generational wealth through ownership and wealth creation so that it can become a self-sustaining philanthropic machine that takes care of the family first, and then society.

-The proverb “Put your own oxygen mask on first, before attempting to help those around you” should be thoughtfully considered.
+The proverb “Put your own oxygen mask on first, before attempting to help those around you” inspired my strategy for doing good.
 Oprah’s version goes something like, “fill your cup up and let it overflow to the others in your life.”
 The reason for this presumed selfishness is that you cannot help someone if you don’t have much to give.
 When you do help people, then you can only help them in proportion to what you have.
 If you are intelligent and wealthy, then you have a lot of tools and resources to do a lot of good.
-If you are poor and unintelligent, you will not have much to offer.
+If you are poor and unintelligent, frankly, you will not have much to offer.
 That is why I choose to strategically fill my family’s cup so that we have gallons to give rather than ounces.

 To achieve self-sufficiency, the bank will offer near-zero interest rates (lower than any bank or loan office would offer) and other generous assistance.
 However, it’s still vital for the bank to earn interest to solidify its longevity for future projects.
 This way we can fund larger business/philanthropic projects in the future, as well as continue to financially support the family in perpetuity.

 By emphasizing this, hopefully, loanees feel not only liable but morally obligated to pay back their loans and to use the money responsibly for the benefit of the entire family.